orgito/uclcoin/README.rst

     >>> address
     '03d70f9a58c9bc6d8fdc47f96d6931f14a7abb0d72cd76886ee05047023fd49471'

-To reuse your key pair instantiate the class using your private key ``client.private_key``
+To reuse your key pair instantiate the class using your private key ``wallet.private_key``

 .. code-block:: python